hello-antonio/FEND-restaurant-reviews-app/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects:
+  - I incrementally convert a static webpage to a mobile-ready web application.
+  - In addition, I take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+  - Last, I add a service worker to begin the process of creating a seamless offline experience for your users.

 ### Specification